quawb/LivingCodeLog/squirrel.md

 ![Screen Shot 2021-04-14 at 12.47.28 PM.jpg]({{site.baseurl}}/Screen Shot 2021-04-14 at 12.47.28 PM.jpg)

-kinda too much goign on but idk, kinda cool i guess, yeah I like it now
+kinda too much goign on but idk, kinda cool, yeah I like it now

 [HOME](README.md)